alxpez/alxpez.github.io/README.md

 ### Other goodies

 - [Docker](https://www.docker.com/) - The big whale that is taking over the whole scene (just getting started).
-- [AWS](https://aws.amazon.com/) - So broad that I still haven't got to grasp the whole of it.
+- [AWS](https://aws.amazon.com/) - So broad that I haven't got to grasp the whole of it, yet.